 Consider interest as well as insurance as part of the price so you are not caught off guard when you drive the car off the lot and see your first payment come out of your bank account.
 Insurance will vary based on the style of car you purchase so make sure you understand what you will be paying.
 Then take a long hard look at your interest and any other fees associated with your monthly car payments and be certain that number combined with your insurance is affordable.

-- Mileage: It is hard to incorporate petrol as part of your price, so consider this separately.
-With the crazy prices of petrol it may be difficult to fathom a realistic budget.
+Mileage: It is hard to incorporate petrol as part of your price, so consider this separately.
+With the crazy prices of petrol, it may be difficult to fathom a realistic budget.
 With this in mind, the less money you have the better mileage you will want your car to enjoy.

-- Day to Day Travel: Consider how you will be using your car day to day.
+Day to Day Travel: Consider how you will be using your car day today.
 Will you be driving to work?
 If so is it a long commute?
 Do you need Bad Credit Car Finance, Normal Car Finance, or can you afford to buy your car outright?
 Will you be doing more city driving than highway driving?

-- Play: Some drivers will just use their cars for the basics, shopping, getting to work, carting around the kids and other “out and about” tasks.
-However if you are someone who uses your vehicle for play such as camping, playing in a rock band on weekends or sports activities requiring a lot of equipment than you want to be certain your new vehicle can support your off-hours activities.
+Play: Some drivers will just use their cars for the basics, shopping, getting to work, carting around the kids, and other “out and about” tasks.
+However, if you are someone who uses your vehicle for play such as camping, playing in a rock band on weekends, or sports activities requiring a lot of equipment than you want to be certain your new vehicle can support your off-hours activities.

 Work: If you are purchasing a car that you will also use for business purposes be certain your car will meet your needs.
-Whether it is lugging around equipment, delivering cakes or storing samples for demonstrations, measure the trunk and make sure it will accommodate your business needs.
+Whether it is lugging around equipment, delivering cakes, or storing samples for demonstrations, measure the trunk, and make sure it will accommodate your business needs.